Set up packages for lecture. Don't worry about understanding this code, but

 Example: Probability distribution of a die roll 🎲¶

-The distribution is uniform, meaning that each outcome has the same probability of occurring.
+The distribution is uniform, meaning that each outcome has the same chance of occurring.

 die_faces = np.arange(1, 7, 1)